mozilla-l10n/documentation/src/localization/making_string_changes.md

 All instances where that message identifier is used must be updated in the source code as well, including localization comments.
-This is the only reliable method to ensure that localizers update existing localizations, and to run-time stop using obsolete translations.
+This is the only reliable method to ensure that localizers update existing localizations, and run-time stops using obsolete translations.

 ### Generic localized product